CU-MSA is fortunate to offer Chaplaincy Services

 Sheikh Dr. Reda Bedeir

-Dr. Bedeir is available on Mondays from 4-6pm in the Spirituality Centre (Tory T-27).
-To book appointments outside of the chaplaincy hours, email at firstname.lastname@example.org
+Dr. Bedeir is available tentatively in the Spirituality Centre (Tory T-27).
+To book appointments or to confirm availability, email at firstname.lastname@example.org